Hawkynt/Randomizer/Readme.md

 A Deep Dive into Random Number Generators and their Implementations.

+> 📦 **Looking for the NuGet package quick-start?** See [`RandomNumberGenerators/ReadMe.md`](RandomNumberGenerators/ReadMe.md) for installation, namespaces and minimal usage examples.
+The article below is the long-form theory and algorithm catalogue behind the package.

 # Introduction

 In the world of computing, randomness is more than a theoretical concept—it's a cornerstone of numerous applications that drive modern technology.
 From securing sensitive information to simulating complex systems, random numbers play a pivotal role in ensuring efficiency, security, and fairness.